 A note before we start: to have access to Facebook Insights, you must have at least 30 Facebook fans.

 The ‘likes’ tab shows you all the different ‘like’ metrics for your page over a specific period of time.
-On the first row, you can set the time period you wish to view; just set a start and end date for the data you wish to see.
+On the first row you can set the time period you wish to view – just give a start and end date for the data you wish to see.

-The final row under the ‘Likes’ tab is entitled ‘Where Your Page Likes Came From’, another very valuable data set which can help you identify how users are finding and liking your page.
-The dimensions available here are Ads and Sponsored Stories, On Your Page (liked on your page), Mobile, Page Suggestions and the not-so-helpful Others.
+The final row under the ‘Likes’ tab is entitled ‘Where Your Page Likes Happened, another very valuable data set which can help you identify where on Facebook exactly people are liking your page.

-All of these data set sets can help you understand the growth of your page and where that growth is coming from.
+All these data set sets help you understand the growth of your page and where that growth is coming from.

 The ‘Post Reach’ bar will show you both your organic and paid reach metrics during a specific time.
 You can easily tell from the spikes which posts have been effective in reaching a wider audience.